olimorris/onedarkpro.nvim/README.md

 **I've noticed some differences between the theme and Visual Studio Code.
 Why is this?**

 I've tried to ensure that the theme resembles the original Visual Studio Code theme as much as possible.
-To that end we have carefully applied custom Treesitter queries to certain filetypes as well as mapped LSP semantic token colors too.
-However, there will likely be some differences.
+To that end we have carefully applied custom Treesitter queries to certain filetypes as well as mapped LSP semantic token colors.
+If you notice any differences, please raise a [discussion](https://github.com/olimorris/onedarkpro.nvim/discussions/new?category=color-match) with supporting screenshots.

-Please open up an issue or a discussion if you notice any discrepencies.

 ## :clap: Credits

 The following colorschemes serve as inspiration:

 - [One Dark Pro](https://github.com/Binaryify/OneDark-Pro) - The inspiration for this colorscheme
-- [Catppuccin/nvim](https://github.com/catppuccin/nvim) - For the genius idea of hashing and caching and pushing the envelope of Neovim colorschemes
+- [Catppuccin/nvim](https://github.com/catppuccin/nvim) - For the genius idea of hashing and caching and pushing the envelope of Neovim colorschemes and the kind PRs
 - [Nightfox](https://github.com/EdenEast/nightfox.nvim) - For the original code structure
 - [GitHub nvim theme](https://github.com/projekt0n/github-nvim-theme) - For the logo inspiration